Elcina/Blogging-Application/readme.md

 To Run the application in Browser :

-Download the Github project
+* Download the Github project
-Browse to FrontEnd-Blog folder
+* Browse to FrontEnd-Blog folder
-Make sure you have nodejs installed in the machine
+* Make sure you have nodejs installed in the machine
-In Command line : npm install
+* In Command line run command : npm install
-Once installing is finished run command : http-server Open Browser and type : localhost:8080
+* Once installing is finished run command : http-server
+* Open Browser and type : localhost:8080

 Front end reference taken from :